TheSansySasy/Astroviz.io/README.md

 - Plotly Subplot: for arranging multiple plots in a grid
 - Plotly Graph Object: for creating custom visualizations

-## Graphs

-The following graphs are generated in AstroViz:

-### Moon Phases

-A line graph depicting the phases of the Moon over time.

-### Moon Distance

-A scatter plot depicting the distance of the Moon from Earth over time.

-### Asteroid Sizes

-A bar chart depicting the sizes of various asteroids in kilometers.

-### Asteroid Distances

-A scatter plot depicting the distances of various asteroids from Earth in millions of kilometers.

-### Comet Orbits

-A 3D scatter plot depicting the orbits of various comets around the Sun.

-### Comet Visibility

-A scatter plot depicting the dates of visibility for various comets.

-### Solar Flare Intensity

-A line graph depicting the intensity of solar flares over time.

 ## Conclusion